Ioshiro/simafencoder-poc/README.md

-# simafencoder-poc
+# smiencoder-poc
-Proof of concept of an encoder tha codifies two different tracks from a Smart Instrument (audio &amp; sensor data) to a new file format.
+Proof of concept of an encoder and a decoder that codifies two different tracks from a Smart Instrument (audio &amp; sensor data) to a new file format.